 IGEL celebrates the work of its students who are studying to create positive change in business and the environment both now and in the future.
 To learn more about how these students are working towards their personal and professional goals in business and the environment, please see the profiles of IGEL’s Student Business and Environment All Stars below.

-Before beginning his graduate studies, Bert spent four years as an environmental consultant.
-During this time, he focused primarily on natural resource inventories, environmental permitting, and human health and ecological risk assessment.
-He also became involved with sustainability program support, which catalyzed his interest in corporate sustainability.
+Before studying at Penn, Bert was an environmental consultant specializing in natural resources management, environmental permitting, and human health and ecological risk assessment.
 He earned his B.A. in Biology & Society from Cornell, with a concentration in Environmental Science and a minor in Entomology.

 Austin Bream (C’17, W’17) is a senior in the Huntsman Program studying Business, International Studies, and German, with a concentration in Operations, Information, and Decisions.
 At Penn, he sits on the Advisory Board for the Penn Program in the Environmental Humanities and interns with Penn’s Green Campus Partnership, where he manages the Power Down Challenge and the Green Living Certification program.
 He is also a Resident Advisor in Kings Court English College House and a team member of Environ, a student sustainability consulting group.
 This past summer, Austin worked with CHEP, member of IGEL’s Corporate Advisory Board, as a Business Intelligence Intern, developing key reporting needs across the business.
 Austin hopes to use his education and his experience to transform global supply chains, using analytical data-driven approaches to promote sustainability.